pantheon-systems/documentation/source/docs/articles/local/starting-with-git.md

 This executes a "push" to the "origin" location, which is Pantheon since that's where you cloned the code from, on the branch "master", which is what your Dev environment tracks.

 If you have a password on your SSH key, you may need to enter it to authorize the push.
-If everything worked, you will see something like this:
+If everything worked, you will see something like this:<br />
 ![Git Push](/docs/assets/images/gitpush.png)

 ### Step 3: View the Changes on Pantheon